Alexandre Koyré: Work

 Though best known as a philosopher of science, Koyré started out as a historian of religion.
 Much of his originality for the period rests on his ability to ground his studies of modern science on the history of religion and metaphysics.

 Koyré focused on Galileo, Plato and Isaac Newton.
 His most famous work is From the Closed World to the Infinite Universe, a series of lectures given at Johns Hopkins University in 1959 on the rise of early modern science and the change of scientists' perception of the world during the period from Nicholas of Cusa and Giordano Bruno through Newton.
 Though the book has been widely heralded, it was a summation of Koyré's perspective rather than an original new work.

 Koyré was suspicious of scientists' claims to prove natural or fundamental truths through experiments.
-He argued these experiments were based on complicated premises, and that they tended to prove the outlook behind these premises, rather than any real truth.
-He repeatedly critiqued Galileo's experiments, claiming that some of them could not have taken place, and disputed the results Galileo claimed and which modern historians of science had hitherto accepted.
+He argued these experiments were based on complicated premises and that they tended to prove the outlook behind these premises, rather than any real truth.
+He repeatedly critiqued Galileo's experiments, claiming that some of them could not have taken place, and disputed the results Galileo claimed, which modern historians of science had hitherto accepted.

 According to Koyré, it was not the experimental or empirical nature of Galileo's and Newton's discoveries that carried the Scientific Revolution of the 16th and 17th centuries, but a shift in perspective, a change in theoretical outlook toward the world.
-Koyré strongly criticised what he called the "positivist" notion that science should only discover given phenomena, the relations between them and certain laws that would help to describe or predict them.
-To Koyré science was, at its heart, theory: an aspiration to know the truth of the world, of uncovering the essential structures from which phenomena, and the basic laws that relate them, spring.
+Koyré strongly criticised what he called the "positivist" notion that science should only discover given phenomena, the relations between them, and certain laws that would help to describe or predict them.
+To Koyré, science was, at its heart, theory: an aspiration to know the truth of the world, of uncovering the essential structures from which phenomena, and the basic laws that relate them, spring.